armpatch/VideoJournal/README.md

 - SQLite Database was used to store recording entry information and paths to files
 - FileProvider was used to store videos and images in a private local directory
 - Object Animators and vector drawables were used to create play and pause animations for the videos
-- CardViews and contraint layouts were used for positioning assets on screen
+- CardViews and constraint layouts were used for positioning assets on screen